 Classification of Loan Portfolio

-The following tables set forth the classification of our loans, as of the dates indicated based on the classification categories required by the Central Bank.
+The following tables set forth the classification of our loans, as of the dates indicated based on the classification categorie.
 The amounts shown include both current principal balance and accrued interest receivable, as required by the Central Bank.